ayatokura/ai-openscale/cloud-known-wos-issues.md

 ### Payload formats
 {: #wos-common-issues-payloadformat}

 For proper processing of payload analytics, {{site.data.keyword.aios_short}} does not support column names with double quotation marks (") in the payload.
-This affects both scoring payload and feedback data in CSV and JSON formats.
+This format limit affects both scoring payload and feedback data in CSV and JSON formats.

 <p>&nbsp;</p>